 The mix will usually include this umami-filled goodness.
 This treat is a popular one that many tourists buy in bulk and distribute to their friends and family when they return home.

-This snack is made of rice crackers that contain dried seaweed bits to add the extra flavour.
+This snack is made of rice crackers that contain dried seaweed bits to add extra flavour.
 We found that many of them are also gluten-free.
 Consequently, it has grown in popularity among tourists who visit East Asian countries.

 Though each piece of this refreshment is lightweight and not so filling, we can attest that, it is definitely hard to stop eating once you've taken a bite.
 So, if you miss this Asian snack, do not fret as you can always order it online!

 Gluten-Free Rice Crackers - Seaweed

 What is the most popular Asian snack in the world?
 Kitkat is, without a doubt, one that competes for that title.
 Though Kitkat originates from the United States, this snack started having a cult following due to the successful marketing campaign by the company in Japan.

 In Japanese, the name of this chocolatey treat acts as a pun that means ‘absolutely victorious’, which has been used in many of their advertising campaigns.

 On top of that, KitKat received many reviews from people around the world.
 This is due to the unique flavour variation Kitkat offered in Japan.
 One of the most popular flavours is the Uji Matcha Green Tea flavour.

-From there, Kitkat in Japan continually manufactured limited edition flavours that can only be found in specific areas in Japan.
+From there, Kitkat in Japan continually manufactured limited-edition flavours that can only be found in specific areas in Japan.
 Hence, this created a great opportunity for touristic adventures for many fans of the KitKat brand.
-Currently, you can purchase the many different varieties of Asian snack on Amazon.
+Currently, you can purchase many different varieties of Asian snacks on Amazon.

 Uji Matcha Green Tea KitKat

 These egg rolls 蛋卷 are a popular Asian snack that can be found anywhere in China, as well as in Chinatowns all over the world.

 In comparison to the savoury Chinese spring rolls, these egg rolls are cookie-type treats that are crispy and sweet.
 It is usually made of eggs and sesame, though many variations to the traditional delicacy can be found today.